ping-cash/ping-cash/README.md

 Business Development: 10%
 Reserved: 20%

-## Disinflationary Token
-t.b.d.

-## Decentralized identity directory services
-Combining decentralized identity directory services with a wallet is a unique idea where there is no other implementations yet. t.b.d.

 ## Compensation of Visa Costs by SCH
 t.b.d.

 ## Integrations with other Mobile Apps
 t.b.d.

-## Air Gaps
-During the inital phase, SCH will be sent to users as reward and people will be rewarded more if their friends referred by them registers to the wallet.
-Invitations will not be sent only through phone number, but also through social media applications.

 ## Open Source Wallet Alternatives